Smoke-free apartment buildings are becoming the wave

 apartment policies.
 It also points out economic reasons for landlords to adopt

 such policies, and points out that enforcement is generally not an issue.
-It concludes
+It

-Michigan.
+daily in Michigan.
 To access the FAQ, in pdf format, click here.

 For a more detailed discussion of these issues, see the materials below.
 For